Halsey Hall: Sports broadcasting career

 In the spring of 1934 Hall became the radio broadcaster of the Minneapolis Millers.
 Hall announced Millers games for the next 27 years.
 During home games, he called the radio play-by-play from the press box at Nicollet Park, the team's home stadium.
 Like most radio broadcasters of the day, he did not travel with the team.
 Instead, he announced the Millers road games from WCCO's Minneapolis studio, reading the Western Union wire account of the game into a radio microphone.
 But Hall's impassioned description of events gave listeners the impression he was watching the game in person.

-In the fall of 1934 Hall became the radio broadcaster of the Minnesota Gophers football team.
+In the fall of 1934, Hall became the radio broadcaster of the University of Minnesota football team, where he coined the term "Golden Gophers" to describe the Minnesota Gophers football team.
+Inspired by the all-gold uniforms and helmets adopted under coach Bernie Bierman, Hall used the moniker during a highly successful era spanning 1932 to 1941, a decade in which the team won seven Big Ten titles and five national championships.
+This description eventually became the official name for all of the university's athletic teams.
 Over the years Hall announced the games on KSTP radio, WCCO, and WLOL.
 He also hosted a Sunday morning radio show with Gopher Football Coach Bernie Bierman.
 Hall broadcast Gopher football games for nearly 40 years, retiring after the 1973 season.

 Although Hall continued to write for the Minneapolis Tribune and the Minneapolis Star, radio broadcasting became his principal focus by the 1950s.
 Sid Hartman, a legendary Minnesota sports writer, served as Hall's sports editor at the Tribune.
 Although Hartman and Hall were close friends, Hartman did not like supervising Hall.
 "Deadlines did not mean a thing to Halsey," Hartman recalled years later.